0xhafa/Hyperledger-Car-Insurance/README.md

 ## Goals
 The project's goal is to simulate the life flow of a vehicle insurance policy in a simplified way.
 The application enables the user to test its different functionalities using any profile.
 In this way, it is possible to submit quotes, select offers and pay, activate, suspend and expire policies, add claims, accept and pay claims.

+## Stakeholders
+The main stakeholders affected by this solution are the insurance companies, insurance customers and public authorities.

 <br />